lhk215/git-practice/README.md

 git stash pop : apply stashed changes to working directory

 ## Git Merge
-git merge: merge changes from different branches git log --online --all --graph : get a visualization of all the branches
+git merge : merge changes from different branches git diff : show difference before and after edit git log --online --all --graph : get a visualization of all the branches

 ## what is a branch